DHTMLX/docs-kanban/docs/index.md

 ### Editor

-The **Editor** is a modal panel that consist of the fields and controls for managing the selected card data.
+The **Editor** is a modal panel that consists of the fields and controls for managing the selected card data.
 To display the editor, click on the card you want to change.
 You can flexibly configure the editor structure by adding new fields and controls.
 Read more in the [Configuration](./guides/configuration#editor) section.

 ![Kanban Editor](assets/js_kanban_editor.png)